thisisthedarshan/vscode-pss/README.md

 ## 📥 Installation

 1. Install directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Darshan.dsp-vsc-pss).
-2. Follow the [Install Guide](INSTALL.md)to find more ways of installing.
+2. Follow the [Install Guide](INSTALL.md) to find more ways of installing.

 ## 📚 Learn More